neu-cs2100/cs2100-pg-handout-testhw3/README.md

   - Document your reasoning for each ranking in your summary
 * **Sort by Urgency**: Sort cases using your custom urgency ranking
 * **Filter Data**: Create a filtered dataset containing only the categories you've ranked

+Note: In the previous assignment, the urgency score was calculated based on the number of times each category appeared in the dataset.
+In this assignment, you should choose your own ranking system and implement it.
+Make sure you document your choice of ranking system in summary.md.

 #### 3. Geographic Visualization (`visualization.py`)
 * Create a scatter plot map showing the geographic distribution of 311 cases